 - Figure out what you are feeling and stay true to that.

-- Don’t compromises yourself for the sake of pleasing your gaslighter.
+- Don’t compromise yourself for the sake of pleasing your gaslighter.

 - Confront the aspects of the relationship that hold you trapped in it.
 Let go of the attachment and grieve the loss if you need to.